Hardneck vs Softneck Garlic: Quick Answer

 - Water regularly but avoid soggy soil.

-- Use soaker hoses for sale to water deeply at the roots.
+- Use soaker hoses to water deeply at the roots.

 - Remove scapes from hardneck types to send energy back to the garlic bulb.